-Katharine McPhee Dazzles Instagram Followers In Slinky Baby-Blue Evening Gown
+Katharine McPhee Dazzles Instagram Followers In Slinky Baby Blue Evening Gown

-Katharine McPhee took to Instagram on Tuesday to share photos of herself in a slinky light-blue evening gown that flatters her curves.
+Katharine McPhee took to Instagram on Tuesday to share photos of herself in a slinky light blue evening gown that flatters her curves.

-In the shared photo series, the 35-year-old actress and former American Idol contestant, is posing for press photographers in the mock turtleneck floor-length halter dress that includes an elegant train.
-Katharine paired the dress with a pair of jeweled drop earrings.
+In the shared photo series, the 35-year-old actress and former American Idol contestant is posing for press photographers in the mock turtleneck floor-length halter dress that includes an elegant train.
+Katharine paired the dress with jeweled drop earrings.

-While the first couple of photos are framed to show off her gown, the fourth — a selfie — gives the viewer a closeup of her makeup.
-Katharine opted for dark eyeliner and mascara with shimmery pink eyeshadow plus some pink lipstick.
+While the first couple of photos are framed to show off her gown, the fourth — a selfie — gives the viewer a close-up of her makeup.
+Katharine opted for dark eyeliner and mascara with shimmery pink eyeshadow, plus some pink lipstick.

 Her hair, which falls past her shoulders when down, has been tied into a sleek high ponytail.
-In the series’ second photo, you can also see that she also chose to carry a silver clutch purse with her.
+In the series’ second photo, you can see that she also chose to carry a silver clutch purse with her.

-As The Daily Mail reports, Katharine wore the outfit to The Breakthrough Prize awards, a yearly ceremony that celebrates achievements in science.
-The third photo of her Instagram post reveals that she attended the event with her husband David Foster who kept his fashion choices simple with a classic black tuxedo.
+As Daily Mail reports, Katharine wore the outfit to The Breakthrough Prize awards, a yearly ceremony that celebrates achievements in science.
+The third photo of her Instagram post reveals that she attended the event with her husband, David Foster, who kept his fashion choices simple with a classic black tuxedo.

-In the comments section, Katharine received loads of compliments about her look and some of those comments came from fellow celebrities.
+In the comments section, Katharine received loads of compliments about her look, and some of those comments came from fellow celebrities.

 “You are so pretty,” wrote Lisa Rinna, actress and cast member on The Real Housewives Of Beverly Hills.